exploring self-realization, sacred personhood, and full humanity

 Good wisdom from Ecclesiastes.

-I was having some herbal tea at Panera today; on my table, one of Sheldrake’s books served as silent companion, part of my effort to explore the “evolution” subject.
+I was having some herbal tea at Panera; on my table, one of Sheldrake’s books served as silent companion, part of my effort to explore the “evolution” subject.

 Just in front of me, though – you see the unoccupied table -- two women had been chatting, at decibel-levels to include my awareness.